Lung Cancer: Planning for the Future

 Look to loved ones for support and help finding information.

 Being in control

 Do what you can to stay in control of your illness during and after treatment.
+Learning about lung cancer and treatment options can help.
 Look for information about surviving with cancer.
 Check the library, look online, or join a support group.
-If you want, let others become involved in your health, too.
+You may want to let others become involved in your health, too.
 Your close friends and loved ones may provide support when you need it most.

 Advance medical directives

-Advance medical directives are legal statements that explain your healthcare wishes.
-You can describe which treatments you want or when you want treatment to end.
+Advance medical directives, like living wills, are legal statements that explain your healthcare wishes.
+You can describe which treatments you want or don't want.
+You can say when you want treatment to end.
 You can also name someone, such as a spouse, a close friend, or a sibling, to make treatment choices for you.
 Your healthcare provider can give you forms and answer your questions.

 You may not have a need for hospice care now or in the future.
 But if a time comes when you're not responding to treatment, hospice can give support.
 Hospice provides comfort and care when cancer treatments are no longer helping.

 Hospice can give as little or as much help as needed.
 It provides both physical and spiritual care.
 Its focus is to keep you feeling as good as possible for as long as possible.
 Treatment is aimed at controlling symptoms, not managing the cancer.